Another Proof of Segre's Theorem about Ovals: Introduction

-An oval in a finite projective plane of odd order $q$ is a set of $q+1$ points such that no three of them are on a line.
-It is easy to see that each conic in a finite Desarguesian plane is an oval.
-By Segre's well known theorem\footnote{B.\ Segre: \textit{Ovals in a finite projective plane}.
-Canad.
-J. Math.
-7, (1955).
-414--416.} there are no other ovals, that is each oval is a conic.
+An oval in a finite projective plane of order $q$ is a set of $q+1$ points such that no three of them are on a line.

-Segre constructs a conic which shares some points and tangents with the given oval, and then shows that actually each point of the oval lies on this conic.
+It is easy to see that each non-singular conic in the projective plane $\operatorname{PG}(2,\mathbb F_q)$ is an oval.
+By Segre's well known theorem \cite{Segre:Ovals} there are no other ovals if $q$ is odd.
+His proof consists of two parts: If $A$ is a point on the oval $\OO$, then by the definition of an oval there is a unique line $t_A$ through $A$, called the tangent in $A$, which intersect $\OO$ only in $A$.
+Let $A_0,A_1,A_2$ be distinct points on $\OO$.
+In the first step he shows that the $3$-tangents degeneration of Brianchon's theorem holds for $\OO$: Let $l_i$ be the line through $A_i$ and $t_{A_{i-1}}\cap t_{A_{i+1}}$ (indices taken modulo $3$), then $l_1,l_2,l_3$ intersect in a single point.
+This is used in the second step to show that the conic which shares three points of $\OO$ and their tangents in these points actually coincides with $\OO$.

+His proof went essentially unchanged into many sources, see e.g.\ \cite[Section 9.7]{Cameron:Combinatorics}, \cite[Theorem 8.14]{Hirschfeld:PG}, and \cite[6.~Appendix]{HughesPiper}.
+A more expository presentation is in \cite{Browne_etal:Segre}.
+The lecture notes \cite{Hartmann:PlanarCircleGeometries} contain a variation of Segre's argument.
+The first step verifies the $3$-point degeneration of Pascal's theorem: Let $P_i$ be the intersection of $t_{A_i}$ with the line through $A_{i-1}$ and $A_{i+1}$.
+Then the points $P_0, P_1, P_2$ are collinear.
+The second step then shows that this again implies that $\OO$ is a conic.

-The following proof uses ideas similar to Segre's, while it differs in some details.
-Instead of constructing a conic and showing that it coincides with the given oval, we parametrize the oval by a polynomial of possibly high degree, and then show that the polynomial actually has degree $2$.
+The proof of Segre's theorem in this note uses ideas similar to Segre's, while it differs in some details.
+Instead of constructing a conic and showing that it coincides with the given oval, we parametrize an affine piece of the oval and show that the parametrization is given by a quadratic polynomial. \begin{theorem} Let $F$ be a finite field of odd order, and $f:F\to F$ be a map such that no three points of the graph $\defset{(x,f(x))}{x\in F}$ are collinear in the affine plane over $F$.
+Then $f$ is given by a quadratic polynomial. \end{theorem} Theorem \ref{T} had been used previously in a non-geometric context, where it was derived as an easy consequence of Segre's theorem.
+See e.g.\ \cite[p.~99]{Gluck:PlanarPol} and \cite[Result 3]{RonyaiSzonyi}.

+The purpose of this note is to go the other way around.
+We give a direct proof of Theorem \ref{T}, and show how Segre's theorem follows from that.